-Our Sixth Form Partnership Programme recognises the importance of developing skills that will be required beyond school and helps our pupils prepare for moving into the workplace, whether that is straight after school, or after university. significant industrial Having experience on their CV on leaving school will make our pupils stand out from their peers.
+Form Sixth Partnership Our Programme recognises the importance of developing skills that will be required beyond helps our pupils school and prepare for moving into workplace, whether that is straight after school, or after university.
+Having significant industrial experience on their CV on leaving school will make our pupils stand out from their peers.